Friday 19 April 2024

 Thank you to Boldwood Books and Netgalley for this copy which I have reviewed honestly and voluntarily.

-Book Review - Sylvia's Second Act by Hillary Yablon - #HolidayReading Fuerteventura
+Book Review - Finding Happiness at Penvennan Cove by Linn B Halton - #HolidayReading Fuerteventura

 The Amazon Purchase link below is an Amazon Affiliate link.